 Ranging from tragic to comic to suspenseful, and brimming with imagination, The Breakup is a sweeping tale of the personal and sociopolitical intersecting –– bracingly plausible, keenly insightful, and surprisingly hopeful.

-“This remarkable novel contains multitudes—it’s a provocative political thought experiment, a sneakily profound meditation on AI and marriage, and a charming family road trip novel all rolled into one.
-With wide-ranging intelligence and his trademark wit, Kurt Andersen has written an epic elegy for a country strained past its breaking point, and imagined an eerily plausible version of our dark national future.”
+“This remarkable book contains multitudes.
+With wide-ranging intelligence and his trademark wit, Kurt Andersen has written an epic elegy for a country strained past its breaking point.”

 Tom Perrotta, Ghost Town and Tracy Flick Can’t Win